dunhamsteve/newt/README.md

 ## Building

-The `Makefile` will build both the original Idris version of `newt`, which will end up in `build/exec` and the current version of newt, which will be `./newt.js`.
-There is a `pack.toml` file to allow building the original version of newt with `pack build`.
+The `Makefile` will build builds `./newt.js`.
+There is a bootstrap version of newt in `bootstrap/newt.js`.

-Newt can also be built by running `bun run bootstrap/newt.js src/Main.newt -o newt.js`.
+Newt can also be built by running `node bootstrap/newt.js src/Main.newt -o newt.js`.

-There is a vscode extension in `newt-vscode`.
+The source for the vscode extension is found in `newt-vscode`.
 Running `make vscode` will build and install it.
 The extension expects `build/exec/newt` to exist in the workspace.
 And `make test` will run a few black box tests.
 Currently it simply checks return codes, since the output format is in flux.

 ## Playground